Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 Photo credit: Honolulu Museum of Art

 The café is also a designated ocean-friendly restaurant, dedicated to persevering the beauty of our islands.
-You can join us for lunch Tuesdays through Saturdays or brunch on Sundays.
+You can join us for lunch on Tuesdays through Saturdays or brunch on Sundays.

 What are your Upcoming Exhibits or Programs?